jeremiak/jeremiak.com/_posts/2023-08-25-bitwarden-wtf-is-this.md

 It reminds me of something that has long sucked on the web: permission requests.
 Most of the time web users see a website request some permission it's some shady "news" website asking for the ability to send notifications or get the user's location.
 With absolutely no explanation why.

-BitWarden, I trust you.
+Bitwarden, I trust you.
 You've got all my passwords after all.
-But this kind of shoddy app experience makes me think twice.
+But this kind of shoddy app experience bothers the heck out of me.

 <style>
   figure img {